- Screening for hepatitis C begins with a blood test that checks for the presence of HCV antibodies.

 Hepatitis C is an infection that can lead to serious liver damage and other health complications.
 The hepatitis C virus (HCV) that causes the infection is transmitted through exposure to the blood of someone who is infected with the disease.

-Hepatitis C is often associated with intravenous drug use and the sharing of needles and syringes, but there are other means by which the disease can be transmitted.
-For example, you may be a healthcare worker who is sometimes exposed to the blood of a patient or blood donor.
+Hepatitis C is often associated with intravenous drug use and sharing needles and syringes, but there are other means by which the disease can be transmitted.
+For example, you may be a healthcare worker who is regularly exposed to other people’s blood.
 You might have gotten a tattoo from an unlicensed tattoo artist whose needles may not be sterile.
-Or, you may have simply received a blood transfusion before 1992, when widespread screening of blood donations for hepatitis C first occurred.
+You may have simply received a blood transfusion before 1992, when widespread screening of blood donations for hepatitis C first occurred.

 The risk of a hepatitis C infection was significant enough in the 1970s and 1980s that all baby boomers were advised by the Centers for Disease Control and Prevention (CDC) to get tested for hepatitis C. The baby boomer generation includes people born between 1945 and 1965.